Smith Style Guide

 professorships, named: Full titles of named professorships are always capitalized, even when they appear after the professor's name.
 (Martha A. Ackelsberg, William R. Kenan, Jr., Professor of Government and professor of the study of women and gender)

 pronouns: Use female pronouns when referring to Smith students.
+(As stated in the admission policy established by the board of trustees.)

 punctuation: This entry addresses only those questions related to Smith style and is not meant to be comprehensive.
 See the "Guide to Punctuation" chapter in the AP Stylebook for a more complete explanation.